ustaxcourt/ef-cms/docsify/getting-started.md

 ## 💡 Test Your Knowledge

 It's time to get your feet wet with Dawson.
-Don't worry, I'll walk you through how you can file a petition as a petitioner and then later serve that petition as a petitionsclerk.
+Don't worry, we'll walk you through how you can file a petition as a Petitioner and then later serve that petition as a Petitions Clerk.

 1. Login into to environment as `petitioner4@example.com` and click the `Create a Case` button.
 2. Read the instruction and try walking through the start a case wizard and give it a try.
 3. When the case is created, you should see it show up on your dashboard!
-4. Write down your docket number (xxx-xx), you'll need it for the next steps
+4. Write down your docket number (xxx-xx), you'll need it for the next steps.
-4. Now, try logging in as `petitionsclerk2@example.com`
+4. Now, try logging in as `petitionsclerk2@example.com`.
-5. Search for the case by docket number xxx-xx which will take you to the case
+5. Search for the case by docket number xxx-xx which will take you to the case.
-6. Click on the `petition` link that's in the case's docket record table
+6. Click on the `petition` link that's in the case's docket record table.
-7. Review the petition information to make sure it's correct and press the `Review Petition` button
+7. Review the petition information to make sure it's correct and press the `Review Petition` button.
-8. Review on the confirmation page and click `Serve to IRS` (don't worry, it won't really serve anything to the IRS)
+8. Review on the confirmation page and click `Serve to IRS` (don't worry, it won't really serve anything to the IRS).
-9. Congrats 🥳, you filed your first petition as a petitioner and reviewed / served it as a petitionsclerk
+9. Congrats 🥳, you filed your first petition as a Petitioner and reviewed / served it as a Petitions Clerk!

 This is just one of many user flows we have in our system.
-The reason we started you off with a petition is because a petitioner filing their petition is the start of the life cycle of a Case.
+The reason we started you off with a petition is because a petitioner filing their petition is the start of the life cycle of a case.